-The Department of Community Development consists of the following divisions under the direction of Christopher Marion, Business Administrator.
+The Department of Community Development consists of the following divisions under the direction of Himanshu Shah, Business Administrator.

 The Building Department/Code Enforcement who is responsible for the issuance of all construction permits and enforces all local and state ordinances for property maintenance, zoning and housing.